AVakalos/ProductManagementSystem/README.md

 After the succesfull login you will be given a token which you will need to provide in the next http requests to access the CRUD endpoints.

 #### 3. Perform an operation ####
 For example as a USER you can add a new product to the system.
-Send a POST request with the product details an the token in the Authorization tab as a Bearer token.
+Send a POST request to the http://localhost:8080/api/v1/products endpoint with the product details an the token in the Authorization tab as a Bearer token.
 ![Add Product](<README images/Add a new product.png>)

 ![Token](<README images/token.png>)